temporalio/documentation/docs/application-development/foundations.md

 </TabItem>
 </Tabs>

+## Start Workflow Execution

 ### Start Workflow Execution

-[Workflow Execution](/workflows/#workflow-executions) semantics rely on several parameters—that is, to start a Workflow Execution you must supply a Task Queue that will be used for the Tasks (one that a Worker is polling), the Workflow Type, language-specific contextual data, and Workflow Function parameters.
+[Workflow Execution](/next/workflows#workflow-executions) semantics rely on several parameters—that is, to start a Workflow Execution you must supply a Task Queue that will be used for the Tasks (one that a Worker is polling), the Workflow Type, language-specific contextual data, and Workflow Function parameters.

 In the examples below, all Workflow Executions are started using a Temporal Client.
 To spawn Workflow Executions from within another Workflow Execution, use either the [Child Workflow](#child-workflows) or External Workflow APIs.